Darius Slay: 2021

 On September 12, 2021, Slay started in the Eagles' season-opener at the Atlanta Falcons and set a season-high with six combined tackles (three solo) and made one pass deflection during a 32–6 victory.
 In Week 5, Slay recorded three solo tackles, made two pass deflections, and set a season-high with two interceptions on passes thrown by Sam Darnold during a 21–18 win at the Carolina Panthers.
-In Week 8, he made one solo tackle and returned a fumble recovery after Avonte Maddox forced the fumble while tackling D'Andre Swift on an eight–yard run and returned it for a 33–yards for a touchdown during a 44–6 win at his at his former home stadium at the Detroit Lions.
+In Week 8, he made one solo tackle and returned a fumble recovery after Avonte Maddox forced the fumble while tackling D'Andre Swift on an eight–yard run and returned it 33 yards for a touchdown during a 44–6 win at his former home stadium at the Detroit Lions.
 This was the first time Slay had scored a touchdown on a fumble recovery during his career.
 In Week 10, he recorded five combined tackles (three solo) and recovered a fumble that linebacker Davion Taylor forced by running back Melvin Gordon and returned it 83–yards to score a touchdown during a 30–13 victory at the Denver Broncos.
 His Week 10 performance earned him NFC Defensive Player of the Week.
 On November 23, 2021, he made one solo tackle, two pass deflections, and had a pick-six on an interception thrown by Trevor Siemian to wide receiver Deonte Harty and returned it 51–yards to score his third touchdown of the season as the Eagles defeated the New Orleans Saints 40–29.
 His three defensive touchdowns in 2021, were the second most defensive touchdowns scored in a single season in Eagles' franchise history, finishing only behind cornerback Eric Allen, who scored four touchdowns in 1993.
 In Week 18, Slay was one of ten starting players inactive as a healthy scratch, in order to rest ahead of the playoffs, as the Eagles lost 26–51 to the Dallas Cowboys.
 He finished the season with a total of 52 combined tackles (40 solo), made three interceptions, and set a career-high, while leading the league, with three defensive touchdowns in 2021 and was selected to his fourth Pro Bowl; his first as an Eagle.
 He was ranked 77th by his fellow players on the NFL Top 100 Players of 2022.
 Pro Football Focus had Slay finish the season with an overall grade of 81.0 in 2021.